gozames/cganomalywebsite/README.md

-# Official Open Source Cryptographic Anomaly Website
+# Official Open-Source Cryptographic Anomaly Website

 http://s4w3d0ff.github.io/cganomalydotcom

 I am putting this up because I am not the best at webdesign.
-Anyone has anything they would like to change about CGAnomaly.com please fork and make a merge request!
+If anyone has anything they would like to add/remove/change about this site please fork and make a pull request!